luoken/forecast_task/README.md

 # Forecast

-A simple mix task example showing a 5 day forecast in fahrenheit for a city and state (optional) supplied.
-Currently it only supports US city and states.
-By
+A mix task showing a 5 day forecast for a city and state in the US.
+The output is displayed in fahrenheit.

 This task uses weatherbit.io as an api.

-Sign up for api [here](https://www.weatherbit.io/) and stick it inside your bash profile as `WEATHERBIT_API`
+Sign up for api [here](https://www.weatherbit.io/) and put the api key into your bash profile as `WEATHERBIT_API`

 ## Usage
-When a correct city and state has been passed in, it will return the following.
+When a valid city and state has been passed in, it will return the following.
 ```
-> mix forecast Pasadena,CA
+> mix forecast LosAngeles,CA
   2020-05-18 with a temperature of 62.1 degrees
   2020-05-19 with a temperature of 60.6 degrees
   2020-05-20 with a temperature of 55.4 degrees